Skip to content

 Right of Entry

-Student Apartments reserves the right for the following people to enter apartments without advance notice:
+Sunnyside Apartments reserves the right for the following people to enter apartments without advance notice:

 • University personnel or agents to make improvements, repairs or to provide routine maintenance services.